Please note javascript is required for full website functionality.

 Lisa Robinson

-Head of Campus Tarneit
+Head of Campus - Tarneit

-Lisa considers it a privilege to be a part of an educational system that puts Christ at the centre of her role and feels blessed to have worked in a number of Lutheran schools during her time as a classroom teacher as well as in various leadership roles.
-These leadership roles have included Head of Learning and Teaching and Director of Student Well-being.
-This has allowed Lisa to delve deeply into learning more about student well-being and the impact that it has on the overall capacity of students to learn and engage in school life.
+Lisa Robinson began her career teaching at an international school in Papua New Guinea.
+After 4 years of adventures and mentoring from some incredibly skilled professionals, Lisa felt the call of home and returned to Australia to begin working in the Lutheran Education system in the mid-1990s.
+Lisa considers it a privilege to be a part of an educational system that puts Christ at the centre of her role and feels blessed to have worked in a number of Lutheran schools during her time as a classroom teacher, as well as in various leadership roles.
+These leadership roles have included Head of Learning and Teaching and Director of Student Wellbeing.
+This has allowed Lisa to delve deeply into learning more about student wellbeing and its impact on the overall capacity of students to learn and engage in school life.
+Her joy is working with students, helping them to use their voice and make choices that assist them in growing academically, socially, emotionally and spiritually.

 Tracy Williams